mezzio/mezzio/docs/book/getting-started/skeleton.md

-For the next part of the example, we'll be creating and wiring a factory for creating the `HelloAction` instance; the example assumes you used the default selection for a dependency injection container, zend-servicemanager.
+For the next part of the example, we'll be creating and wiring a factory for creating the `HelloAction` instance; the example assumes you used the default selection for a dependency injection container, laminas-servicemanager.

-zend-servicemanager provides a tool for generating factories based on reflecting a class; we'll use that to generate our factory:
+laminas-servicemanager provides a tool for generating factories based on reflecting a class; we'll use that to generate our factory:

 ```bash